Photo by Troy House - CORBIS; downloaded from http://www.aldebaran.com/en/press/gallery/pepper

 My main research goal is to build artificial characters---mainly robots---that people can interact with using natural, face-to-face conversation (yes, like C-3PO and R2-D2).
 Supporting this sort of interaction means that a robot must be able both to produce a wide range of appropriate social signals (speech, facial expressions, body language, gestures) and to understand the social signals produced by its conversational partners.
 To make this possible, we must (1) observe the signals used by humans in a range of situations, (2) build models of those behaviours that can be used by a robot for both input processing and output generation, and then (3) test how well the models perform when the robot must interact with humans.

 I would welcome applications from Ph.D. students who are interested in working on any of the above areas.
-You can find out more general information about the Ph.D. programme on the School web pages, or if you want more specific information, feel free to email me directly.
+In particular, the SOCIAL AI CDT provides a number of funded studentships every year in a range of areas including those above.
+You can find out more general information about the Glasgow Ph.D. programme on the School web pages, or if you want more specific information, feel free to email me directly.

-From March 2016, I am coordinating the MuMMER project, a four-year Horizon 2020 project where we will develop and test a socially intelligent robot in a public shopping mall in Finland.
+From March 2016-March 2020, I coordinated the MuMMER project, a four-year Horizon 2020 project where we will develop and test a socially intelligent robot in a public shopping mall in Finland.
 The partners are:

 - University of Glasgow (coordinator)